 In a fast-paced session of talks curated by TED arts and design curator Chee Pearlman and hosted with improv leader Anthony Veneziale, 12 members of the TED community shared ideas in a special format: each had to keep their talks under six minutes, with auto-advancing, timed slides.
 And yes, the mic does cut after six minutes!Continue reading

 Why you should listen

-Journalist, conference creator and curator, Chee Pearlman has been a vital voice in the world of design for two decades.
+Journalist, conference creator and curator, Chee Pearlman has been a vital voice in the world of design.
 After a legendary stint as editor-in-chief of I.D.
-Magazine, she's now the director of Chee Company, a New York-based editorial and design consultancy, and the curator of the Curry Stone Design Prize, an annual $100,000 grant that recognizes designers creating social impact.
-As director of four conferences at the Art Center College of Design, she explored narratives such as "Serious Play," "Radical Craft" and "Stories from the Source."
-She was a 2011 Harvard Loeb Fellow, and is now developing a conference for 2012 in and about Detroit.
+Magazine and then as director of Chee Company, a New York-based editorial and design consultancy, she is currently the design curator at TED.
+She was a 2011 Harvard Loeb Fellow and the curator of the acclaimed 2016 exhibition "Isaac Mizrahi: An Unruly History."

 What others say

 “I view design as embracive.
 Everything we interact with, including products, tools, signage, the way we interface with machines and the whole digital technological realm, requires a designer to be the translator between ‘it’ and ‘you’.” — Chee Pearlman

 It’s Friday afternoon, and TED staffers are cutting and folding strips of white felt, carefully sticking the little strips into grates of chicken wire stapled to wooden frames.
 On the floor are five large wood panels and some metal pans filled with paint.
 Just a normal day at TED’s headquarters.
 In less than a week, […]Continue reading